owenmcateer/FlipDots/README.md

 ### 3) Serial data

 To send frame data from your computer to the display you can do so over ETH or USB.
-For small display USB is fine but larger display will require an ETH solution.
+For small displays USB is fine but larger displays will require an ETH solution.
 See suggested serial products above.

 #### ETH convertor